marco-zambardi/quick-start/CreatingNewPlan.md

 ![](StartNewPlanContactlabIT160606.jpg)
 **The New segment page showing the Start new plan button**

-Once you have arrived at the **New plan** page, the steps are generally the same.
+Once you have arrived at the **New plan** page, the steps to create a plan are generally the same.
 Do the following:

 - Click the **Insert plan name** field, positioned under the page title, and enter a name for the plan
 - Under **Plan details**, click the first box next to **Day & hour**